 This breadth is planned in a number of ways, both in the classroom during timetabled lessons and outside the classroom.
 In timetabled lessons all students study a wide range of Arts, Language, Humanity and Science subjects alongside English and Maths.
 Students are expected to continue with Science, a Humanity and a Language to GCSE and most students will also take at least one creative subject alongside these.

-Our Curriculum Map contains a summary of what is taught when.
-This can be found here.
+Our Curriculum Map contains a summary of what is taught and when.
 Further details of courses for GCSE, and the Sixth Form, can be found through the links at the bottom of the page.

 There are a wide range of "extra-curricular" activities which add breadth to our curriculum.
 Most of these opportunities are open to students of all abilities and involve everyone in the year group.
 Further details can be found in our Curriculum Policy and in our Trips and Visits Policy.
 Our House System, which is largely student-led, is an important part of the framework through which we plan many of these events and competitions.
 Where appropriate, we also facilitate participation at county, regional and national level.
 Further details about our House System can be found here.